Overdrivr/DistantIO/README.md

+DEPRECATED : See https://github.com/Overdrivr/pytelemetrycli for a much, much better alternative
 # DistantIO
 DistantIO is a convenient framework for reading and writing variables on a microcontroller in real time.
 This is a master-slave protocol.
 Master can be for instance a computer and the slave an embedded device such as a MicroController Unit (MCU).